Gratitude and appreciation aren’t just fluffy words people throw around to feel good.

 Second move: Compliment people genuinely.
 Don’t spray fake flattery.
 Actually, see someone doing something right and tell them.
 People are starving for real acknowledgment — be the person who feeds them.

 Third move: Savor experiences.
 Stop speedrunning your life.
 That meal?
 Slow down and taste it.
 That conversation?
 Actually listen.
 That workout?
 Feel the sweat, the grind, the win.
-Savoring is how you pull appreciation out of everyday moments.
+Savoring is about drawing appreciation from everyday moments.
 It’s how you stop waiting for “special occasions” to feel alive.

 Daily appreciation exercises aren’t some fancy checklist.
 They’re about shifting your lens — from “what’s wrong” to “what’s awesome right now.”
 And when you live like that?
 You don’t need as much external motivation.
 You create your own fire.